felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 </p>

 #### Key Insights
-- Retention drops **sharply after Month 0** across all cohorts
+- Most customers stop using the platform soon after their first top-up.
-- Most cohorts retain **less than 20%** of users by Month 2–3
+- By the second or third month, only a small fraction of users are still active.
-- Later-month activity is driven by **very small user counts**, not broad engagement
+- Activity in later months comes from a very small group of users, not from most customers.
-- Revenue persists briefly despite churn, indicating spend concentration among few survivors
+- Revenue continues for a short time because a few remaining users spend more, not because many users stay.
-- No cohort shows sustained long-term retention strength
+- No group of customers shows strong, long-lasting usage over time.

 <br><br>
 ---